edmondmarv/Interactive-Lab-Hub/Lab 4/README.md

 1. How close in proximity will I need to be in order to register a movement?
 3. How intense does a light source need to be in order to register with the sensor?
 4. Should I use rapid or slow gestures to trigger a response in the sensor?
-5. How much of an effect will distance on the gestire sensor?
+5. How much of an effect will distance have on the gesture sensor?

 A small prototype will need to be constructed to better answer the questions proposed.